untillpro/untill-driver-api2/README.md

 # API Basics
 Untill Driver API2 is a Java library containing API of unTill(r) Hospitality software drivers.
 Below is a brief description of API.
-This API is a part of [UntillSDK](/untill_sdk) which should be used for developing unTill(r) drivers and provides tools for driver building automation.
+This API is a part of [Untill Driver DevKit](https://github.com/untillpro/untill-driver-devkit) which should be used for developing unTill(r) drivers and provides tools for driver building automation.
 More details on API classes can be found in Javadoc.

 # Drivers in General
 unTill(r) drivers are folders in **UNTILL_HOME/plugins/drivers** with at least one JAR-archive having `Main-Class` declared in MANIFEST.MF file pointing to a class which implements `IDriver` interface.
 Any other JARs in the same folder are automatically loaded and available to the driver classes.